Regina Company: Major musical products

 Regina Music Box – Regina's music boxes were their original product, and they had an 80–90% share of the market at the company's peak.
 Regina music boxes use a flat metal disc, as opposed to a cylinder.
 Sizes ranged from 8.5 to 27 inches.
 The boxes were renowned for the rich tone, and they used a double set of tuned teeth.

+Music boxes by Regina and other manufacturers can be seen and heard at the Musical Museum, Brentford, England.

 Reginaphone – A response to the competition posed by the phonograph, the Reginaphone was a hybrid machine that played both music box discs and phonographs.
 Regina used a phonograph mechanism manufactured by the American Graphophone Company, which evolved into Columbia Records.

 Coin Piano – Regina sold player pianos which were manufactured by other companies, sometimes putting German-made mechanisms into their own cases.
 One model was branded the "Reginapiano".

 Concerto – The concerto used a 32-inch music box disc to control a player piano.

 Phonograph – Regina branded several lines of phonographs, including the Hexaphone, Corona Talking Machine and Princess Phonographs.